trkbt10/ccproxy/README.md

 ## Sample .env

-Example .env (when not using providers in routing.json):
+Example .env (when not using providers in a config file):

 ```env
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxx   # Optional if providers[*].apiKey is set